Manual Chapter :

 The recommended unicast addresses for failover are:

-when you initially ran the Setup utility on the local device, F5 recommends that you use the self IP address for that VLAN.
-Otherwise, use the self IP address for VLAN
+- The self IP address that you configured for either VLANHAor VLANinternal.
+If you created VLANHAwhen you initially ran the Setup utility on the local device, F5 recommends that you use the self IP address for that VLAN.
+Otherwise, use the self IP address for VLANinternal.

 Mirroring IP addresses